 |60 TOTAL CREDITS|

-- Pre-veterinary courses completed at the U of S are usually met in the College of Arts and Sciences or the College of Agriculture and Bioresources.
+Pre-veterinary courses completed at USask are usually met in the College of Arts and Sciences or the College of Agriculture and Bioresources.

-- Pre-veterinary courses not completed at the U of S may be taken at any accredited college or university.
-Non-residents of Saskatchewan will not improve their chances of admission by attending the U of S for pre-veterinary coursework.
+Pre-veterinary courses not completed at USask may be taken at any accredited post-secondary institution (as recognized by USask).
+Non-residents of Saskatchewan will not improve their chances of admission by attending the USask for pre-veterinary coursework.
 Courses taken as part of vocational programs — such as animal health or veterinary technology programs — are not usually accepted to meet the college's pre-veterinary course requirements.
 However, a few courses in some programs may be used if the applicant has completed the vocational program.
 Each case is considered on its individual merit.

 3. Academic requirement